Contents

 Goal: Implement Complete & Efficient Types

 Abstract: The C++ Seasoning talk presented at GoingNative 2013 centered on 3 goals for better code.
 This talk provides foundational material on types, references, and basis operations.
-We’ll look at how the definition of type, and physical nature of the machine, leads to the conclusion that all types are regular and why implementing complete types is a worthy goal.
+We’ll look at how the definition of type and the physical nature of the machine leads to the conclusion that all types are regular and why implementing complete types is a worthy goal.

 Date: 2013-09-11